davidrenne/widget_list/README.md

 * Buttons for each row and areas on the bottom of the grid where you can add "Action buttons"
 * Export visible data as CSV
 * Grouping/Predefined report filter feature
+* Either use a custom advanced searching form you build, or use the ransack dependency to build out a powerful filtering mechanism on the DOWN ARROW form users click.
+(See screenshots below)
+* Granular control over site-wide list parameter defaults using [A WidgetList Helper][1] or by simply copying the desired partial from the gem's app/views/widget_list/list_partials into your app/views/widget_list/list_partials and modifying the template for your "site-wide template" and outer list shells

 ****